vdbrink/vdbrink.github.io/homeassistant/homeassistant_hacs_kleenex.md

 ## Installation

-Here are the steps to setup this HACS `Kleenex Pollen Radar` integration.
+Here are the steps to install this HACS `Kleenex Pollen Radar` integration.

-* Use this button to install the [Kleenex pollen radar / Scottex](https://github.com/MarcoGos/kleenex_pollenradar) integration:
+* Use this button to add the [Kleenex pollen radar / Scottex](https://github.com/MarcoGos/kleenex_pollenradar) integration:

   [![Open your Home Assistant instance and open a repository inside the Home Assistant Community Store.](https://my.home-assistant.io/badges/hacs_repository.svg)](https://my.home-assistant.io/redirect/hacs_repository/?owner=MarcoGos&repository=kleenex_pollenradar&category=Integration)
-* Click Add integration
+* Click `Add integration`\
   Now you get one search result.
 * Select the Kleenex integration
 * Click on the detail page, in the right bottom corner on `Download`

+Now is the integration added, but not yet installed.
 * Click this button to install the integration:

   [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=kleenex_pollenradar)
-* Select your country and press Submit.
+* Select your country and press the `Submit` button.

   <a href="images_kleenex/kleenex_setup.png">
   <img src="images_kleenex/kleenex_setup.png" alt="setup Kleenex" width="250px">